elsorino/Edit-About/README.md

 * [iOSLocalizationEditor](https://github.com/igorkulman/iOSLocalizationEditor) to edit .strings file
 * SIP must be disabled temporarily.
 It can be reenabled afterwards

 Although this guide may work on actual Macs, no promise is made.
-This guide is intended for hackintoshes only.
+This guide is intended for hackintoshes only, changes made are purely cosmetic and cannot be used to e.g upgrade to Mojave on an old Mac

 ### Preparation